10 Signs That You Might Be Depressed

 An overwhelming feeling of sadness

 Feeling sad is an emotion that is part of everyday life.
-But if it lasts more than two weeks and others are noticing your mood change, it may be time to consider depression.
+But if it lasts more than two weeks and others are noticing your mood change, it may be time to consider whether you might have depression.
 If you’re not sure, here’s a way to determine the difference between clinical depression and everyday sadness.
 A good rule of thumb, according to Dr. Schwartz, is to recognize if you’re handling sadness in a way that’s different from your past reactions to the emotion.
-For example, if you turn to substance or alcohol abuse, that may be an indication that you’re depressed and not merely a little sad.
-“The reality is, if the sadness is interfering with the way a person lives their life, it may call for medication,” he says.
-Of course, you’d need to be evaluated by a medical professional before determining if therapy or medication might help you.
+For example, if you turn to substance or alcohol abuse, that may be an indication that you’re depressed and not merely sad.
+If sadness is interfering with the way a person lives their life, it may call for a medical evaluation, he says.
+A medical professional can help determine if therapy or medication might help you, or recommend other lifestyle changes that may help such as diet, exercise, or more socialization.

 Diminished interest or pleasure in activities

 Depression can also involve a loss of interest in previously-rewarding or enjoyable activities.
 If you no longer find social interactions pleasurable or shun physical things like food or touching, it could signal a low mood.
-Psychotherapy, in conjunction with depression medication, may help you feel back to yourself.
+Psychotherapy, depression medication, or other treatments may help you feel back to yourself.
 But there’s more to it than diminished interest in activities; check out these depression facts psychologists wish people knew.

 Significant weight changes

 A 2016 meta-analysis of adolescents published in the journal PLOS ONE concluded that there was an association between depression and obesity.
 It’s not uncommon for depressed people to find comfort in food and overeat.
-Some, but not all, antidepressants can cause weight gain, so be sure to find depression medication that’s right for you.
 On the other hand, some depressed individuals lack the energy to eat in the first place.
 As a result, they lose weight.
 And when they feel better, they may eat more.
 Consider exercise, too.
 The research indicates that exercise is one of the most effective treatments for mild and moderate depression, says Dr. Economou.

 Insomnia or hypersomnia

 Sleep disturbance is a core symptom of clinical depression; the National Sleep Foundation states that insomnia is common among depressed individuals.
 “About 95 percent of my patients—whether they have depression or not—have sleep problems,” says Dr. Economou.
 “Often, people begin to negatively relate to sleep and condition themselves to dread going to bed.”
-Sleep problems among psychiatric patients in general may not be this high.
-Along with cognitive behavioral therapy, sleep aids and depression medication, these tips from the Centers for Disease Control are recommended for those suffering from insomnia. ”
+However, not all people with depression have insomnia, many actually sleep for longer, not shorter, periods of time.
+Cognitive behavioral therapy, sleep aids, and depression medication, may help alleviate sleep-related problems.
+And the Centers for Disease Control recommends that people try to increase exercise and avoid caffeine, alcohol, and electronic devices before bedtime for better sleep.

 Fatigue or loss of energy

 The American Psychiatric Association notes that “loss of energy or increased fatigue” is one of many depression symptoms.
 Fatigue can detract from your performance at school or work.
 It can also interfere with your social relationships.
-By alleviating depression, medication can help combat fatigue and other symptoms.
-Other ingredients to feel less tired are good sleep hygiene, healthy diet, daily exercise and spending time outdoors.
+Treating depression may help combat fatigue and other symptoms.
+Therapy, stress management tools, and support from other people may help, as can good sleep hygiene, healthy diet, daily exercise, and spending time outdoors.
 Be sure to be aware of these everyday habits that up your risk for depression.

 Feelings of worthlessness